pebakery/pebakery/README.md

 ## Current Status

-PEBakery is currently in alpha stage.
+PEBakery is currently in beta stage.

-### Test of Win10PESE

-- Build is near perfect.
-- Built ISO is bootable.

-### Test of MistyPE

-- Build is near perfect.
-- Built ISO is bootable.

 ### Command Status